mlc-ai/blog/_posts/2023-08-08-CUDA-level-Performance-LLM-Inference-on-AMD-GPU.md

   <img src="/img/amd/amd.svg" width="60%">
 </p>

-Our solution also generalizes to a variety of AMD GPUs and APUs.
-We also deployed Llama 2 7B on SteamDeck using Vulkan, which has an AMD APU.
-The speed is 13.2 tok/s.
+Besides ROCm, our Vulkan support allows us to generalize LLM deployment to other AMD devices, for example, a SteamDeck with an AMD APU.

 Follow the instructions below 🔽 to try it out yourself if you have an AMD card!